 6. SQL Injections

 SQL injections are a form of cyber attack that allows attackers to interfere with queries applications make to databases.
-The SQL query is “injected” via the input data from the client to the application.
+The SQL query is “injected” into the application via the input data from the client.
 A successful injection can read sensitive data in the database, modify it, execute administration operations, and even issue commands to the operating system, compromising data integrity.

 7. Zero-Day Exploits